Skip to main content

 > purgetss semantic --random --name brand # random base, named family

-For colors like surfaceColor, textColor, borderColor, overlayColor, etc. — where light and dark values are hand-picked from the design system, not derived algorithmically.
+Use single mode for colors like surfaceColor, textColor, borderColor, and overlayColor, where the light and dark values come from your design system instead of a generated scale.
 Pass --single, the light hex, the name, and optionally --dark and --alpha.

 > purgetss semantic --single '#F9FAFB' surfaceColor --dark '#0f172a'